rodgo1314/GitHub-Followers/README.md

 # GitHub-Followers
-This app allows you to search up users on github and look at thier followers, what makes it interesint was the I built the UI pragmattically no storyboards.
+This app allows you to search up users on github and look at thier followers, what makes it interesting was the I built the UI pragmattically no storyboards.
 It also has a built in cache for the users and follwers profile pictures.

 Time spent: **5** days spent in total